centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

 2. [Retrieving a private
    token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/#creating-and-managing-access-tokens)
-   from your Mapbox account and add it to the configuration of the Centreon MAP Server (or during the installation).
+   from your Mapbox account and add it to the configuration of the Centreon MAP Server (or during installation).

-During the token creation, you're asked to select properties, select:
+During token creation, you are asked to select properties.
+Select:

 - Public scopes: *styles:read* and *styles:tiles*
 - Secret scopes: *styles:list*